 In almost the year that I have known them, they have shown a genuine passion for what they do, which is reflected by the way they are dedicated to the gallery artists, as well as their clients.
 I am extremely happy to have connected with them.

 Many artists have a piece in an exhibition that was either their favorite to create or the most challenging.
 Is there a piece that stood out to you as a personal favorite from the upcoming exhibition?

 Of course, I enjoy all my work, each having a certain aspect that I really gravitate toward.
 For this exhibition, I think Untitled (6-29) is a piece that really describes me.
 The shapes, color, and movement all seem to exemplify my process; Inspiration, planning, editing, and surprises.
 It has everything that I am about.

 Is there an emotion that you hope to evoke in those who view your art?

 Hopefully, the viewer will see something different every time they look at my work; movement, energy, and shapes that perhaps remind them of something.
 My works are all untitled because I want the spectator to make his or her own discoveries.

 Do you have any advice for young artists who are just beginning to explore the artistic world?

-I think to take the time to figure out who you are, and to find your own voice is important.
-I have always been true to myself regarding my art, and never worry about whether my work fits in to a trend.
+I think taking the time to figure out who you are, and to find your own voice is important.
+I have always been true to myself regarding my art, and never worry about whether my work fits into a trend.
 Just do your work authentically and people will know you are genuine.